mattwwarren/bubo/README.md

 Your file MUST implement the following two methods:

 1. `is_match` which takes the message received by the bot and returns a boolean
-1. `respond` which takes the message received by the bot and returns a string
+1. `respond` which takes the message received by the bot, the channel to respond in, and the `message` callback function

 For an example, please see the super simple `plugins/who.js`